Houat

-Houat (Enez Houad; Île d'Houat, /fr/) is a French island off the south coast of Brittany in the department of Morbihan.
+Houat (Enez Houad; Île-d'Houat, /fr/) is a French island off the south coast of Brittany in the department of Morbihan.
 It is located, along with two other major islands, in the entrance to the Baie de Quiberon.
 Its "twin sister" island is Hoëdic.

 Administratively, Île-d'Houat is a commune of the Morbihan department.

 Geography

-5 km long, 1.5 km at the widest.
+Houat is 5 km long, and 1.5 km across at the widest point.
 The island is mostly granite cliffs except for a long beach lined with dunes on the eastern coast.

 Demographics

 Inhabitants of Île-d'Houat are called Houatais.

 Miscellaneous

 Houat is the setting for Iain Pears' 2005 novel The Portrait.